Booth Guidelines and Applications

 –sale of cigars/cigarettes

-–sale of hats, cups, koozies, t-shirts or other items of apparel or with logos
+–sale of hats, cups, koozies, t-shirts or other items of apparel, jewelry, or with logos

 –noise producing activities that interfere with other event activities